The LMFDB has been supported by a number of grants.

 Our website is run on free open source software.
 We use SageMath for computations on the fly.
 Some important components used are PARI, eclib, and lcalc.
 The non-mathematical software used includes Python, Flask, Jinja, PostgreSQL, Psycopg, KaTeX, and Git.
 Some of the data on this website was computed using other programs, including Magma, Mathematica, and GAP.

 The database and web server were hosted until September 2013 on William Stein's NSF-funded cluster at the University of Washington.
-The database and web server have been hosted since September 2013 on the EPSRC-funded clusters at the Universities of Warwick and Bristol, as well as the Google Cloud Platform since April 2016, funded by a CompX grant from the Neukom Institute, and since October 2017, by a grant from the Simons Foundation.
+From 2013 until 2016 they were hosted on the EPSRC-funded clusters at the Universities of Warwick and Bristol.
+Since April 2016 the database and web server have been hosted on the Google Cloud Platform, funded by a CompX grant from the Neukom Institute, and since October 2017, by a grant from the Simons Foundation.
 The website source code is hosted at GitHub.

 Jonathan Bober, Ralph Furmaniak, and Harald Schilly made essential early contributions to the LMFDB back-end.